Quadruple-precision float tutorial#

 a specialisation of the

-class template;a selection of quadruple-precision compile-time mathematical constants.
+std::numeric_limitsclass template;a selection of quadruple-precision compile-time mathematical constants.

 The real128 reference contains the detailed description of all the features

-provided by real128
+provided by real128.

 Footnotes